-In the commercial litigation area, Mr. Schwartz represents a variety of interests in both prosecuting and defending actions for breach of contract, tortious interference, fraud, fraudulent transfer, trademark infringement, and deceptive trade practices.
+In the commercial litigation area, Mr. Schwartz represents a variety of interests in both prosecuting and defending actions for breach of contract, tortious interference, fraud, fraudulent transfer, trademark infringement, landlord-tenant disputes and deceptive trade practices.
 His clients include lenders, factors, landlords, equipment lessors, and commercial and individual creditors.

+Mr. Schwartz’s creditors’ rights practice includes representing secured and unsecured creditors in actions for debt, garnishment, sequestration, execution, attachment, turnover, and other creditor causes of action and methods of relief.
 In the area of international litigation, Mr. Schwartz represents businesses and individuals with cross-border disputes, engaging counsel in Mexico when necessary to obtain relief in that country.

 Mr. Schwartz has the highest Martindale-Hubbell peer rating of AV Preeminent.
 An AV Preeminent peer rating reflects an attorney who has reached the heights of professional excellence.
 He or she has usually practiced law for many years, and is recognized for the highest levels of skill and integrity.

 Mr. Schwartz is active in local politics, having served as County Commissioner (appointed).
 He is also the former Chairman of the City of El Paso’s Ethics Review Commission, having been appointed to the Commission by the Mayor of El Paso, and previously served both as a member of the Mayor’s Blue Ribbon Commission to address issues with the El Paso Housing Authority and as past Chairman of the El Paso International Airport Board of Directors.